When to go to a doctor for UTI? What doctor to see for UTI? Should I see a urologist for recurrent UTI?

 How To Make An Appointment With Dr Hsieh

-Dr Hsieh currently sees chronic UTI patients at both the Children’s National Health System, and George Washington University locations.
+Dr Hsieh currently sees chronic UTI patients at both the Children’s National Health System, and George Washington University (GWU) locations.
 You can visit either link for more Information on how to make an appointment.
 It’s possible to book online, or you can call to make an appointment.

 Appointments with Dr Hsieh are covered by healthcare insurance in most cases.
 For uninsured patients, Dr Hsieh does his best to make fees reasonable and within their financial means.